kpn-dsh/dsh-sdk-platform-rs/dsh_rest_api_client/README.md

 ### Versions
 The versions of this crate are tied to the versions of the OpenAPI spec and the Progenitor version used to generate the client.

+#### DSH Rest API Client: 0.3.0-rc.1
+Release candidate version as this version is based on to be released OpenAPI spec 1.9.0, which is still under development.
+- OpenAPI spec: 1.9.0
+- Progenitor version: 0.7.0

 #### DSH Rest API Client: 0.2.0
 - OpenAPI spec: 1.8.0
 - Progenitor version: 0.7.0